hashicorp/envconsul/README.md

   child process to gracefully terminate it.
 This is the signal that your child application listens to for graceful termination.

-- `exec.reload_signal` - This signal exists, but it is never used.
-Configuring it will have no affect, since Envconsul does not send reload signals to  child processes.

 ## Examples

 ### Redis